 Where an employee cannot be gainfully employed within their normal work site/team the employee may be required to work temporarily within any other site/team or division of the organisation.
 The duties at the other site/team or division must be similar to the skills and competencies held by the employee.

-An employee required, to undertake alternate duties will not be financially disadvantaged by the temporary redeployment.
+An employee required, to undertake alternate duties in accordance with this clause will not be financially disadvantaged by the temporary redeployment.